nicolas1998v/KivaCapstoneProject/README.md

 ### Main Project vs Side Project

 To analyse the impact of default rates, I scraped some data from Kiva's website and concatenated it to the main dataset.
-However, I was only able to get default rates for tk% of the banks in the main dataset.
+However, I was only able to get default rates for 47% of the banks in the main dataset.
 This meant that the default rate analysis had to be done on a subset of the data.
 This is why there are 2 directories above, one for the main project and one for the side project.
 The side project follows the same steps as the main project has taken to clean, display and model the smaller dataset.

 ## Conclusion